OFS Credit Company, Inc. (NASDAQ:OCCI) Short Interest Down 68.4% in December

-OFS Credit Company, Inc. (NASDAQ:OCCI) saw a large drop in short interest during the month of December.
+OFS Credit Company, Inc. (NASDAQ:OCCI) was the target of a large drop in short interest in December.
 As of December 31st, there was short interest totalling 2,500 shares, a drop of 68.4% from the December 15th total of 7,900 shares.
-Based on an average daily volume of 58,000 shares, the short-interest ratio is presently 0.0 days.
+Based on an average trading volume of 58,000 shares, the short-interest ratio is presently 0.0 days.

+OFS Credit (NASDAQ:OCCI) last released its earnings results on Tuesday, December 14th.
+The company reported $0.69 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.63 by $0.06.
+The business had revenue of $5.67 million during the quarter.
+As a group, sell-side analysts anticipate that OFS Credit will post 1.49 earnings per share for the current year.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-AdvisorNet Financial Inc boosted its stake in shares of OFS Credit by 8.0% during the 3rd quarter.
-AdvisorNet Financial Inc now owns 131,205 shares of the company’s stock valued at $1,786,000 after purchasing an additional 9,773 shares in the last quarter.
-Bard Associates Inc. boosted its stake in OFS Credit by 2.7% during the second quarter.
-Bard Associates Inc. now owns 108,298 shares of the company’s stock worth $1,577,000 after acquiring an additional 2,800 shares in the last quarter.
-Claraphi Advisory Network LLC boosted its stake in OFS Credit by 16.5% during the third quarter.
-Claraphi Advisory Network LLC now owns 106,879 shares of the company’s stock worth $1,455,000 after acquiring an additional 15,157 shares in the last quarter.
-Envestnet Asset Management Inc. boosted its stake in OFS Credit by 53.0% during the second quarter.
-Envestnet Asset Management Inc. now owns 54,802 shares of the company’s stock worth $798,000 after acquiring an additional 18,973 shares in the last quarter.
-Finally, Advisor Group Holdings Inc. lifted its stake in shares of OFS Credit by 25.9% in the third quarter.
-Advisor Group Holdings Inc. now owns 49,424 shares of the company’s stock worth $673,000 after buying an additional 10,154 shares in the last quarter.
+Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Cetera Advisors LLC grew its holdings in shares of OFS Credit by 53.6% during the 3rd quarter.
+Cetera Advisors LLC now owns 37,043 shares of the company’s stock worth $504,000 after purchasing an additional 12,919 shares in the last quarter.
+National Asset Management Inc. grew its holdings in shares of OFS Credit by 10.0% during the 3rd quarter.
+National Asset Management Inc. now owns 16,928 shares of the company’s stock worth $231,000 after purchasing an additional 1,540 shares in the last quarter.
+Claraphi Advisory Network LLC boosted its stake in OFS Credit by 16.5% in the 3rd quarter.
+Claraphi Advisory Network LLC now owns 106,879 shares of the company’s stock valued at $1,455,000 after buying an additional 15,157 shares in the last quarter.
+Advisor Group Holdings Inc. boosted its stake in OFS Credit by 25.9% in the 3rd quarter.
+Advisor Group Holdings Inc. now owns 49,424 shares of the company’s stock valued at $673,000 after buying an additional 10,154 shares in the last quarter.
+Finally, AdvisorNet Financial Inc boosted its stake in OFS Credit by 8.0% in the 3rd quarter.
+AdvisorNet Financial Inc now owns 131,205 shares of the company’s stock valued at $1,786,000 after buying an additional 9,773 shares in the last quarter.
 24.80% of the stock is currently owned by hedge funds and other institutional investors.

-Separately, Zacks Investment Research raised shares of OFS Credit from a “hold” rating to a “strong-buy” rating and set a $14.00 price objective for the company in a report on Friday, December 17th.
+Separately, Zacks Investment Research raised OFS Credit from a “hold” rating to a “strong-buy” rating and set a $14.00 price objective on the stock in a research note on Friday, December 17th.

-OFS Credit (NASDAQ:OCCI) last issued its earnings results on Tuesday, December 14th.
-The company reported $0.69 EPS for the quarter, topping analysts’ consensus estimates of $0.63 by $0.06.
-The business had revenue of $5.67 million during the quarter.
-As a group, sell-side analysts forecast that OFS Credit will post 1.49 earnings per share for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, January 31st.
-Shareholders of record on Monday, December 13th will be given a $0.55 dividend.
-This represents a $2.20 dividend on an annualized basis and a dividend yield of 16.43%.
-The ex-dividend date of this dividend is Friday, December 10th.
-OFS Credit’s payout ratio is 49.77%.

 OFS Credit Company, Inc is a fund of OFS Advisor.